-Average employment costs within this sector are available from Table 14 of the Office for National Statistics publication Annual Survey of Hours and Earnings (ASHE).
+The Office for National Statistics publication Annual Survey of Hours and Earnings (ASHE) includes average employment costs within this sector which can be found in Table 14.
 Average employment costs are provided for full-time employees, part-time employees and all employees.

 The data includes average employment costs for: